9 Time Management Techniques For Better Engagement

 Firstly, it allows them to organize their day; secondly, it gives them detailed insights into the things they need to do.
 Planning the day makes it easy to complete one task at a time more efficiently and sincerely.

 When you start your day at work, checking relevant emails is essential.
 But when your mail inbox gets crowded with unnecessary and spam messages, it becomes challenging to pick out the important ones.

 Statistics have said that an average worker spends about 30 hours a week checking their email.
 That is a whole lot of working hours.

-To avoid wasting those hours of work in emails, you can limit checking emails to only those which needs an immediate response.
-And the rest you can keep track during your free hour without wasting time or at the end of the day.
+To avoid wasting those hours of work in emails, you can limit checking emails to only those which need an immediate response.
+And the rest you can keep track of during your free hour without wasting time or at the end of the day.

-6. Blocking Distractions:
+6. Preventing Distractions:

-Learn to say no to your colleagues when you are in between your work, turn off notifications and put away your phone.
+Learn to say no to your colleagues when you are between your work.
+Turn off notifications and put away your phone.
 But most importantly, stay focused on what you are doing.
 Limit yourself from indulging in tasks that limit your productivity.

-7. Using Time Management Tools:
+9. Using Time Management Tools:

 Not Difficult, Just be Consistent:

-All you need to do is be consistent in your practice in having effective time management skills.
+All you need to do is be consistent in your practice in having adequate time management skills.
 Skills that will make you disciplined in your life and in your workplace.
 Apply these simple time management tips and see the difference it makes in improving your efficiency at your workplace.